Advanced Topics in Machine Learning

 - Question: I can't be there for the first exercise!
 What should I do?

-Answer: Please write to me (Marcus Thiel) an e-mail about your absence.
+Answer: Please write to Marcus Thiel or Sayantan Polley (and best both) an e-mail about your absence.

 - Question: Do I really have to do the first assignment for the FIRST exercise?